srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * In month April, First Two weeks - Understand go build system deeper and work on it if it can be integrated with libtool or possibly prepare a plan to create a new separate build system with only auto tools.
-      * Next Two weeks - Understand Xapian implementation of existing bindings and Xapian classes deeper (Im not quite familiar with classes related to latlong, MatchSpy, KeyMaker).
+      * Next Two weeks - Understand Xapian implementation of existing bindings and Xapian classes more.
+        (Im not quite familiar with classes related to latlong, MatchSpy, KeyMaker).

 Community Bonding Period :
       * Implement the build system properly for bindings in go using the existing wrapper(for linux) and review it with the mentors.
-      * Understand Xapian classes and wrappers in depth.
+      * Understand Xapian bindings for other implemented languages.

 First Month :
   June 1st-6th  :
-      * Support Iterators (Position,Posting,Term,Value).
+      * Support Iterators (Position, Posting, Term, Value).

       * Change all the function names which are to be exported to PascalCase.(1 day)